Johanna Ahlm: Club career

 Alhm started as a youth player for IK Sävehof, where she was coached by both her mother and her father.
 Her first major success was at the youth tournament Partille Cup in 2005.

 With IK Sävehof she won three Swedish championships, before moving to Denmark.
+In her last season with Sävehof, she was the Swedish league top scorer with 167 goals.
 She moved to Aalborg DH, but was immediately loaned to Viborg HK.

 The season after she signed permanently for Viborg HK, where she played for three years.
 At Viborg HK she was hampered by injuries, but nevertheless managed to win the Champions League and Danish league double in 2010.

 After three years she signed for Team Esbjerg, where she once again one the Danish league in 2014.
 Same year she reached the final of the EHF Cup, where Team Esbjerg lost to Russian side Handball Club Lada.

 Before the 2015-2016 season she signed for FC Midtjylland Håndbold, before returning to her childhood club, IK Sävehof, in 2016.
 She was however kept away from the pitch for an entire season, first by a cruciate ligament injury, and later by pregnancy.

 She returned to handball in November 2017.
 The same season, she won her fourth Swedish Championship.
 After winning her fifth Swedish Championship the year after, she retired from handball.